 Note: This blog post may contain images that may be disturbing.
 At the very end of the blog post a picture depicting a lynching is displayed.

-Many of us (unfortunately) are likely familiar with the history of lynching of blacks in America.
-However, some may not realize that these heinous acts were often photographed and the photos widely sold and circulated; in the form of postcards.
-At the time, many did not see these as depictions of a terrible crimes, but rather, as the commemoration of an act of justice.
+Many of us, (unfortunately) are likely familiar with the history of lynching of blacks in America.
+However, some may not realize that these heinous acts were often photographed, and, the photos widely sold and circulated in the form of postcards.
+At the time, many did not see the postcards as depictions of a terrible crimes, but rather, as the commemoration of an act of justice.
 Lynching laws had made these acts of murder “permissible”.
-The term lynching did not always mean “hanging”; but, this method became very common way to murder blacks and maintain white supremacy.
-Between 1882 and 1968 4,738 lynchings were reported by newspaper outlets.
+The term lynching did not always mean “hanging”; but, this method became a very common way to murder blacks and maintain white supremacy.
+Between 1882 and 1968, 4,738 lynchings were reported by newspaper outlets.

 It is sad and sickening to think about the thousands of men and women who lost their lives as victims of lynchings.